Kanishka Misra

 UT Austin CompLing Group

 My research program lies at the intersection of Cognitive Science, Linguistics, and Artificial Intelligence.
 I am primarily interested in characterizing the statistical mechanisms that underlie the acquisition and generalization of complex linguistic phenomena and conceptual meaning.
 To this end, I: (1) develop methods to evaluate and analyze AI models from the perspective of semantic cognition; and (2) use AI models as simulated learners to test and generate novel hypotheses about language acquisition and generalization.
+My research has been recognized with awards at EACL 2023, ACL 2023, and EMNLP 2024!

 Other things: